Daniela Fonseca

-Daniela Fonseca (born 24 July 2002) is a Cuban table tennis player.
+Daniela de la Caridad Fonseca Carrazana (born 24 July 2002) is a Cuban table tennis player.

 Career

 She represented Cuba at the 2019 Pan American Games which was also her debut appearance at the Pan American Games.
 She represented Cuba at the 2020 Summer Olympics which also marked her debut appearance at the Olympics.
 She competed in women's singles events and also teamed up with Jorge Campos to compete in the mixed doubles event.